 Have you ever encountered someone in ill health who has a generally negative outlook on life?
 This is because it’s hard not to be a pessimist when you’re in constant pain, are financially stressed due to medical expenses or simply feel awful all the time.
 It’s not because they fail to see the good in life, it’s because even the most beautiful landscape is ruined when your body is not cooperating.

 As an employer, you should care about your employees’ health because it directly influences your business.
-It can affect productivity and cause absenteeism and stress.
-Which is why you should consider offering medical aid with day-to-day benefits to your staff.
+It can affect productivity and cause absenteeism and stress, for both yourself and your employees.
+This is why you should consider offering medical aid with day-to-day benefits to your staff.
 This will ensure they’re always at the top of their game and doing their best for your business.
+Ultimately, healthy employees are happy employees and happy employees are productive employees, which is great for your business.